rbind/blog.jemu.name/content/post/2017-11-15-create-a-backup-script-for-your-r-packages.md

 Boy wouldn't it be a jolly good time to make some kind of backup script from this?

 The idea is simple: R has a minor version update, possibly breaking your previously installed packages.
-You could just copy the old packages over, or use a custom library location that's version-indepent (this is what I do), but sooner or later you might find that thinks have crashed so hard it's better to burn it all down than try to pick up the pieces.
+You could just copy the old packages over, or use a custom library location that's version-indepent (this is what I do), but sooner or later you might find that things have crashed so hard it's better to burn it all down than try to pick up the pieces.
 This is where the aptly named [*clean slate protocol*](https://rud.is/b/2017/06/10/engaging-the-tidyverse-clean-slate-protocol/) comes in.

 To do this, you throw away your current R installation or at least your current library and reinstall *all the things again*.
 You might want to reinstall everything step by step as needed, but that would be silly.